webguyio/stop-spammers-classic/readme.txt

 == Frequently Asked Questions ==

+= What do I do if I lock myself out of my admin? =

+You'll need to access your site files (most likely via FTP), navigate to */wp-content/plugins*, and rename the */stop-spammer-registrations-plugin* folder by adding a "1" to the beginning.
+Once you're back in your admin, remove the "1" from the folder name and make sure to add yourself to the Allow List.

 = Can I use Stop Spammers with Cloudflare? =

 Yes.
-But, you may need to restore visitor IPs: [https://support.cloudflare.com/hc/sections/200805497-Restoring-Visitor-IPs](https://support.cloudflare.com/hc/sections/200805497-Restoring-Visitor-IPs).
+But, you may need to {restore visitor IPs](https://developers.cloudflare.com/support/troubleshooting/restoring-visitor-ips/restoring-original-visitor-ips/).

+= Can I use Stop Spammers with Wordfence (and other spam and security plugins)? =

+Yes.
+The two can compliment each other.
+However, if you have only a small amount of hosting resources (mainly memory) or aren't even allowing registration on your website, using both might be overkill.

 = Can I use Stop Spammers with WooCommerce (and other ecommerce plugins)? =

 Yes.
-But, in some configurations, you may need to go to Stop Spammers > Protection Options > Toggle on the option for "Only Use the Plugin for Standard WordPress Forms" > Save if you're running into any issues.
+But, in some configurations, you may need to go to *Stop Spammers > Protection Options > Toggle on the option for "Only Use the Plugin for Standard WordPress Forms" > Save* if you're running into any issues.

 = Can I use Stop Spammers with Akismet? =